 Workpiece and rotary axis setup

 The rotary axis has the following characteristic:

 - 550 mm working length (between jaw chuck and tailstock),

 - stepper motor Nema 23(SY57STH56-4004A).

-In photo below, is presented how the 4th axis is mounted on a CNC milling/router machine and how is oriented.
-When we mount rotary axis on the machine we must pay attention to:
+In the photo below, is presented how the 4th axis is mounted on a CNC milling/router machine and how is oriented.
+When we mount a rotary axis on the machine we must pay attention to:

 Operation – rotary axis